basarat/mobx-typescript-react/03 computed/README.md

 * `mobx` provides the `computed` decortor which does not change the observed behaviour of the application.

 ***Select the getter***
 However we get a neat optimization for free here.
 Mobx will only re-run this getter if the value for the clickedCount changes.
-If none of the observables have changed, the getter simply returns the last value.
+If none of the observables in a computed have changed, the getter simply returns the last value without running its body.

 ```ts
 console.log('called');